 - 1. Tardiness to Class Arrival at a class after the late bell without a valid excuse. - 2.
-Unexcused and/or Persistent Tardiness to School - Arriving late to school without a valid excuse - 3.
-Disrespect Discourteous, impolite or rude behavior toward a teacher or student, defiance of rules and regulations. - 4.
-Fighting A mutual altercation involving physical violence where there is no one main offender and major injury, requiring physical restraint or resulting in injury or property.
+Unexcused and/or Persistent Tardiness to School Arriving late to school without a validexcuse - 3.
+Disrespect Discourteous, impolite or rude behavior toward a teacher or student, defiance ofrules and regulations. - 4.
+Fighting A mutual altercation involving physicalviolence where there is no one main offender and major injury, requiring physical restraint or resulting in injury or property.
 Law enforcement officers may refer this offense as simple assault.
-Any student participating in a fight will be subject to the following disciplinary actions: - 1st Offense: 3 Days Out of School Suspension - 2nd Offense: 5 Days Out of School Suspension and a citation will be issued under State Statue 5503 (Disorderly Conduct). - 3rd Offense: 10 Days Out of School Suspension, a citation will be issued under State Statue 5503 (Disorderly Conduct), & student will berecommended for expulsion as identified - in Policy 218.2 - 5.
-Minor Altercation An incident which involves a single offender who commits a minor violent actagainst another individual and the individual doesnot respond to the incident and the incident does not elevate to a more severe incident.
+Any student participating in a fight will be subject to the following disciplinary actions: - 1st Offense: 3 Days Out of School Suspension - 2nd Offense: 5 Days Out of School Suspensionand a citation will be issued under State Statue5503 (Disorderly Conduct). - 3rd Offense: 10 Days Out of School Suspension, a citation will be issued under State Statue 5503 (Disorderly Conduct), & student will berecommended for expulsion as identified in Policy 218.2 - 5.
+Minor Altercation An incident which involves a single offender who commits a minor violent actagainst another individual and the individual doesnot respond to the incident and the incident does not elevate to a more severe incident. - 6.
+Minor Disruptions to Class Any act that

-- 6. Minor Disruptions to Class Any act that brings temporary disorder to the classroom.
-This includes but is not limited to talking out of order, distractive noises or acts, discourteous remarks. - Minor Disruption to School Any action that brings temporary disorder to the school or any part of it.
+- brings temporary disorder to the classroom.
+This includesbut is not limited to talking out of order, distractive noises or acts, discourteous remarks. - 7.
+Minor Disruption to School Any action that brings temporary disorder to the school or any part of it.
 Examples of unacceptable behavior include verbal defiance of requests from adults - 8.
-Major or Persistent Disruption Any action which results in serious disruption to class and/or school or any continuation or extension of minor disruptions. - 9.
-Unacceptable Language Swearing, abusive or obscene language, gestures, etc. - 10.
-Bus Misconduct Any unacceptable behavior while waiting for, riding on or getting on/off the bus as described in the school district policy. - a.
+Major or Persistent Disruption Any action which results in serious disruption to class and/orschool or any continuation or extension of minordisruptions. - 9.
+Unacceptable Language Swearing, abusive orobscene language, gestures, etc. - 10.
+Bus Misconduct Any unacceptable behavior while waiting for, riding on or getting on/off thebus as described in the school district policy. - a.
 Violation of safety procedures - b.
 Smoking - c.
 Eating or drinking - d.
 Littering - e.
 Rudeness or use of offensive language - f.
 Destruction of property - g.
 Fighting, pushing or tripping - h.
-Not riding assigned bus - 10.
-Skipping Class/School Failure to attend an assigned class or leaving school before the appropriate time. - 11.
-Petty Theft Stealing items such as pencils, notebooks, lunches, small articles of clothing, etc. - 12.
-Robbery/Major Theft Stealing items of major value such as money, expensive clothing articles, school equipment. - 13.
-Extortion Obtaining services or something of value through force, pressure or bribery. - 14.
-Malicious Threats/Harassment Expressing intention to do harm to someone or something; pestering or teasing someone in a mean, evil or frightening way. - 15.
-Possession of Tobacco Having tobacco in any form on your person or among your possessions. - 16.
+Not riding assigned bus - 11.
+Skipping Class/School Failure to attend anassigned class or leaving school before the appropriate time. - 12.
+Petty Theft Stealing items such as pencils, notebooks, lunches, small articles of clothing, etc. - 13.
+Robbery/Major Theft Stealing items of major value such as money, expensive clothing articles, school equipment. - 14.
+Extortion Obtaining services or something ofvalue through force, pressure or bribery. - 15.
+Malicious Threats/Harassment Expressing intention to do harm to someone or something; pestering or teasing someone in a mean, evil orfrightening way. - 16.
+Possession of Tobacco Having tobacco in any form on your person or among your possessions. - 17.
 Use of Tobacco Using tobacco in any form on school property.
 The Surgeon General has stated that tobacco use is deleterious to the health of students and wishes to discourage it.
-For this reason, students are not allowed to use tobacco in the school buildings or on school property. - 17.
-Damage/Destruction of Property Harming the property or others or school property.
-This could range from intentionally breaking pencils or doodling on desks to defacing lavatories, breaking windows, or smashing equipment.
+For this reason, students are not allowed to use tobacco in the school buildings or on school property.